nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/command-endpoint.md

 All these three request parameters are optional and depend on the executed operation.

 *   If the operation has no input (a void operation) then the input parameter can be omitted.
-*   If the operation has no parameters then&nbsp;`params` can be omitted.
+*   If the operation has no parameters then `params` can be omitted.
 *   If the operation does not want to push some specific properties in the operation execution context then context can be omitted.
 In fact context parameters are useless for now but may be used in future.

-The&nbsp;`input` parameter is a string that acts as a reference to the real object to be used as the input.
+The `input` parameter is a string that acts as a reference to the real object to be used as the input.
 There are four types of supported inputs: void, document, document list, blob, blob list.

 *   To specify a "void" input (i.e. no input) you should omit the `input` parameter.
 *   To specify a reference to a document you should use the document absolute path or document UID prefixed using the string "`doc:`".